BIG NEWS: Scrapingdog is collaborating with Serpdog.

 I am assuming that you have already installed python 3.x on your machine.
 If not then you can download it from here.
 Apart from this, we will require two III-party libraries of Python.

-• Requests– Using this library we will make an HTTP connection with the Amazon page.
+• Requests– We will use this library to connect HTTP with the Amazon page.
 This library will help us to extract the raw HTML from the target page.

 • BeautifulSoup– This is a powerful data parsing library.
 Using this we will extract necessary data out of the raw HTML we get using the requests library.